LucaParsani/Common-Services-Scanning-Script/README.md

 * `targets.txt` is a text file where each line is an IP address or hostname.
 * The script will iterate through each target, perform scans and service probes, then emit a summary for each.

-You can also run it against a single host by passing one host in `targets.txt`.

 ---

 ## Examples